 Frequently, a BIM coordinator receives such a position as a result of the recognition of their abilities by others.
 Typically these people are experts in the office/organization in the BIM software they work with.
 The role of the coordinator itself naturally “develops” around them.

-Valuable skills which give you an advantage
+Valuable skills which give you an advantage as a BIM Coordinator

 During conversations with my friends, I noticed certain similarities in the skills which helped them to become the BIM Coordinators.
 Here is a list of a few of them: